 Experts agree that the prompt and proper removal of an attached tick lessen the chances of acquiring Lyme disease and/or other tick borne illnesses.
 If you've ever removed a tick from yourself, family member or pet, you'll appreciate the precision and ease of use that these tweezers afford.
 Consider a pair for your medicine cabinet or backpack.

 Since 2004, Mainely Ticks has been a leader in promoting tick education and awareness.
-We have distributed over 58,000 tick identification guides and hosted a number of educational forums and workshops for residents in Southern Maine.
-Our new ProTickMe initiative extends our educational outreach.
+We have distributed over 63,000 tick identification guides, bookmarks and educational brochures, and hosted a number of educational forums and workshops for residents in Southern Maine.

 Excellent resource for tables, charts, trend charts, maps and more.
 Valuable resource for Maine Residents!

 As professional educators, the work Bob & Barb do in raising the level of education & awareness of tick-borne illnesses is phenomenal and does a great service to the community at large.
 Remember, the original meaning of the Latin phrase "Docere" means "Doctor as Teacher".
 Hence, I personally feel their titles should be Dr. Bob and Barb Maurais!

 We've had a Mainely Ticks identification card for years.
 I can't tell you how many times we've used it to figure out if what was crawling on us was actually a deer tick.
 I just got the tick kit and that very afternoon I found what I thought was a tick on my cat.
 I grabbed the special tweezers with the magnifier and sure enough it was a tick, which I was able to remove easily-and correctly, thanks to the easy to understand tick removal instructions.
 Many thanks to Mainely Ticks.